TechyJoe/TechyJoe-/README.md

 # 👋, I'm Joseph

-Data Scientist/Analyst with expertise in delivering end-to-end ML solutions—from data collection and preprocessing to model development and deployment.
-Leverages solid backend engineering and data skills to drive meaningful, insight-driven outcomes.
+Data Scientist/Analyst with expertise in delivering solutions for real world problems including data collection and preprocessing to model development and deployment.
+Leverages solid data skills to drive meaningful, insight-driven outcomes.

 ---